tykiww/LLNL-NIF/README.md

 # Plasma Reconstruction Summary

 Code used for predicting continuous high-density laser ray-tracing results using deep learning techniques.
-To be used in VR modules for Clean energy research and youth STEM outreach.
+To be used in VR modules for Clean energy research and STEM outreach.

 ![](https://raw.githubusercontent.com/tykiww/NIF-VR/master/images/poster-image.png)